TALK TO AN EXPERT +256 716 068 279 WHATSAPP OPEN NOW.

 Where the soul of the forest whispers in the mist

-MISHAYA FAMILY – BWINDI IMPENETRABLE NATIONAL PARK
+MISHAYA FAMILY – RUSHAGA SECTOR

 So lace up your boots, grab your camera, and prepare to meet the wild — this is where your gorilla trekking dreams and unforgettable safari adventures truly begin.